 Kaylyn McGuyrt of Wake Forest, North Carolina, lost her arm in an ATV accident.
-She now has a clinical-grade prosthetic arm, but many aspects of her job as a cake decorator -- from spinning a cake stand to rolling out fondant -- are difficult.
+She now has a clinical-grade adaptive device arm, but many aspects of her job as a cake decorator -- from spinning a cake stand to rolling out fondant -- are difficult.

-Thanks to a new collaboration between Red Hat, Inc., and Duke University, Duke students are designing a new prosthetic that will help the 26-year-old in her work and other daily tasks.
+Thanks to a new collaboration between Red Hat, Inc., and Duke University, Duke students are designing a new adaptive device that will help the 26-year-old in her work and other daily tasks.

 The collaboration between Red Hat, the Duke Innovation & Entrepreneurship Initiative (Duke I&E) and Duke’s Social Science Research Institute brings new open source principles and methodologies to Duke’s campus.
 A $180,000 gift from Red Hat will help support courses, grants and internships through the Open Source Pedagogy, Research + Innovation (OSPRI) program at the university.